Rich and fudgy almond flour brownies that mix up quickly in one bowl and are completely gluten-free!

 Instructions

-- Evenly spread batter into prepared pan and smooth top.
+- Scrape batter into prepared pan and smooth top.
 Sprinkle with chocolate chips if desired.

-- Bake brownies at 350F 20-23 minutes or until a toothpick comes out with moist crumbs sticking to it.
-Brownies will still appear very soft in the middle.
-This is ok.
+- Bake brownies at 350F 25-30 minutes until a toothpick comes out with a few moist crumbs sticking to it.

-- Cool brownies on a wire cooling rack completely before cutting into squares.
+- Cool brownies completely on a wire cooling rack before slicing into squares and serving.
+Enjoy!

 Notes